KyleMcKell/Pokemon-Team-Formatter/README.md

 Install packages (only package is for better copy and pasting experience)

 First run `node formatNicknames` to format your code into Pokemon with nicknames added.
+It will prompt you to input a pokemon to format.
+I just copy and paste all of my lines into my terminal (with new lines to make it prompt me again), and it works great.

 - This adds the trainer name and location to each pokemon.
 - If you didn't add Trainer or locations to your doc, skip this step

 Then run `node formatInput` to generate your showdown importable pokemon layout.

+- Same idea as before, copy and paste into the terminal.

+**I use the VSCode bash terminal, your terminal may behave differently**

 ## How to set up your file